shenkers/nf-scatter-gather/README.md

 }
 ```

-This will split each input file into 10 chunks, run UMI-tools extract on each chunk in parallel, and recombine the processed chunks back into complete files.
+This will split each input file into 10 chunks, run UMI-tools extract on each chunk in parallel, and concatenate the processed chunks back into complete files.